 - Dress the part.

 - Make sure you introduce yourself to all the people who need to know the MC.
-Wedding Planner, photographer, also members of the actual wedding party
+DJ, Wedding Planner, photographer, also members of the actual wedding bridal party

 Make sure you practice any announcements you’ll be making on the big day.

-Here’s How To Become a Great Wedding MC
+Here’s How To Become an Amazing Wedding MC

 7 Wedding MC Tips